Involuntary treatment: Forms

 Chemical restraint, such as forcible injection with the antipsychotic haloperidol or benzodiazepine sedative midazolam, may be used to sedate a patient who is agitated.
 In some countries, antipsychotics and sedatives can be forcibly administered to those who are committed, using intramuscular depot injection.
 Those with anorexia nervosa may receive force-feeding.

 Those with infectious diseases such as tuberculosis can be detained and isolated.
-Brazil, Bulgaria, Costa Rica, Croatia, Czechia, France, Hungary, Indonesia, Italy, Poland, and Russia make certain vaccinations mandatory.
+Brazil, Bulgaria, Costa Rica, Croatia, Czech Republic, France, Hungary, Indonesia, Italy, Poland and Russia make certain vaccinations mandatory.

 In the Czech Republic, men convicted of sex offenses are in practice given the choice of long-term detention or castration.
 Japan requires transgender people to undergo sterilization to have their gender formally recognized.

 Coercion in voluntary mental health treatment

 Inducements such as access to cigarettes are used as leverage to encourage patients to accept treatment.

 There is no consensus regarding the use of terminology "voluntary" and "involuntary" in psychiatric, behavioral, and mental health services.
 An important distinction is whether the in/voluntary descriptor refers to a specific law, or if it is being applied more generally in the sense of ethics.
 When used by clinicians in the scientific literature, about two-thirds of in/voluntary terms were defined primarily from a legal perspective and one-third were defined mainly from an ethical perspective.

 Individuals may be forced to undergo mental health treatment which is legally "voluntary" under the threat of involuntary treatment.
 Many individuals who legally would be viewed as receiving mental health treatment voluntarily believe that they have no choice in the matter.
 (Note: "A significant proportion of voluntarily admitted service userscan experience the same level of perceived coercion as that experienced by involuntarily admitted service users.
 It needs to be ensured that if any service user, whether voluntary or involuntary, experiences treatment pressures or coercion, that there is sufficient oversight of the practice to ensure that individual's rights are respected.")